Loan Fraud Defense Attorneys in Los Angeles

 - If you are caught submitting false statements, you could be facing fines and eight years in prison.

-- If you are falsifying information on your loan or credit application, you could be facing up to one million dollars in fines and up to thirty years in prison.
+- If you are falsifying information on your loan or credit application, you may be facing up to one million dollars in fines and up to thirty years in prison.

-No matter what type of loan fraud you are accused of, you are looking at large fines and multiple years behind bars.
-However, that isn't all you are looking at.
+No matter what type of loan fraud you are accused of you are looking at large fines and multiple years behind bars.
+However, that isn't all that might happen.
 Your entire life could change if you don't fight it.

 - You may be facing probation for many years, which can really affect your ability to move around and travel.

-- You are going to have a criminal record that is going to follow you for the rest of your life.
+- You are going to have a criminal record that will follow you for the rest of your life.

 - You are going to have to let any potential employers know that you are a convicted felon.

 - You may struggle to find a place to rent or buy.
 You are going to have a hard time getting a mortgage with a record following you around.